Swindon

 Effective date

-New arrangements apply to elections after this date.
+New arrangements apply to elections from this date.

 We review the electoral and boundary arrangements of councils to make sure they are fair.
 Our reviews include at least two rounds of public consultation before we make recommendations for change.